2024 Annual Enrollment: October 23 – November 3

 Your cost for coverage

-For all other plans: Your monthly cost of coverage will not change in 2024 unless you move into a new age or salary category for certain benefits.
+For all other plans: Your monthly cost of coverage will not change in 2025, unless you have a salary change or move to a new age range for supplemental life insurance and critical illness benefits.

-You can find your 2024 monthly coverage costs for medical, dental, vision, life insurance and supplemental health benefits in the Benefits at a Glance.
-You can find all the rates on the benefits enrollment site when you enroll.
+You can find your 2025 monthly coverage costs in the 2025 Benefits at a Glance.
+You can also find costs on the Benefit Enrollment Site when you enroll.

 Contribution limits

-The Internal Revenue Service (IRS) has increased the contribution limits for the Health Savings Account (HSA) and the Healthcare Flexible Spending Account (HCFSA).
+The Internal Revenue Service (IRS) has increased the contribution limits for the Health Savings Account (HSA) and the Healthcare Flexible Spending Account (FSA).

 • Over age 55 “catch-up” contribution: $1,000